Across Africa, students arrive on campuses full of hope that a university degree will improve their lives. The reality is far less certain.

 There are two commonly cited explanations.
 The first is that financial, human capital and infrastructure constraints have a negative impact on the range and quality of skills students graduate with.
 The second is the disconnect between what universities teach and the skills needed in the market.

-Employers are now looking for graduates who can think for themselves and integrate into fast-paced work environments.
 However, another more fundamental explanation has to do with how students are educated, irrespective of what they study or the resource constraints they face.
 How students learn matters to employers because it shapes how they think and what they do at work.

 A growing number of employers are no longer looking for graduates with the most impressive degree certificates.
 In fact, trailblazers like Ernst & Young have removed degree classifications from their entry requirements because they do not believe that academic success is always a sign of professional success.